Oak savanna

-An oak savanna is a type of savanna—or lightly forested grassland—where oaks (Quercus spp.) are the dominant trees.
+An oak savanna is a type of savanna (or lightly forested grassland), where oaks (Quercus spp.) are the dominant trees.
+It is also generally characterized by an understory that is lush with grass and herb-related plants.
 The terms "oakery" or "woodlands" are also used commonly, though the former is more prevalent when referencing the Mediterranean area.
-These savannas were maintained historically through wildfires set by lightning, humans, grazing, low precipitation, and/or poor soil.
+Oak savannas typically exist in areas with low precipitation and feature poor soils.
+Predominant land uses include rangeland agriculture.
+Naturally, these savannas depend on natural wildfires (e.g. caused by lightning) to maintain their open vegetation.